bhatnira/KIDS26-Team5/project-management/CHECKLIST.md

 - Make the main workflow understandable to someone who was not in the room.
 - Capture what worked, what did not, and what should happen next.
 - Run the available checks and record their results.
+- Rehearse the golden-path demo: register a pipeline → launch a job → watch live logs → ask the AI agent about job status.
+- Finish the demo script / known-limitations write-up and link it from the [Final Output and Handoff](#final-output-and-handoff) section below.

 # Final Output and Handoff